-Policy 4.3.6 10: Ensure that adequate sewer and water service is available to support the location of higher density affordable and/or workforce housing opportunities.
+Policy 4.3.6: Ensure that adequate sewer and water service is available to support the location of higher density affordable and/or workforce housing opportunities.

-Policy 4.3.7 11: By July 2017-2007, develop incentives for to developers of for affordable and workforce housing projects, such as density bonuses transfer of development rights, expedited permitting, and reduced permit fees.
+Policy 4.3.7: By July 2017, develop incentives for developers of affordable and workforce housing projects, such as density bonuses, expedited permitting, and reduced permit fees.

-Policy 4.3.8 12: By January 2018 2008, work with Miami-Dade Transit and local developers to establish a private shuttle-bus program for local developers to provide service between workforce lower income areas outside the City and the Metro-rail station, transportation hubs and major employment areas within the City, including downtown.
+Policy 4.3.8: By January 2018, work with Miami-Dade Transit and local developers to establish a private shuttle-bus program to provide service between workforce areas outside the City and the Metrorail station, transportation hubs and major employment areas within the City, including downtown.

-Policy 4.3.9 13: By July 2017 2007, consider offer additional incentives for affordable and/or workforce housing projects near transit and employment centers.
-This may be accomplished through such mechanisms as density incentives, zoning overlays and reduced permit fees transfer of development rights.
+Policy 4.3.9: By July 2017, consider additional incentives for affordable and/or workforce housing projects near transit and employment centers.
+This may be accomplished through such mechanisms as density incentives, zoning overlays and reduced permit fees.